alexander-tritt-monash/spinsim/docs/source/about.quality_control.rst

 Benchmarks
 ----------

-Benchmarks were performed using :mod:`neuralsense.benchmark`, by comparing state evaluations of many different typical metrology experiments and finding the mean error introduced when the fine (integration) time step is increased.
+Benchmarks were performed using :mod:`neuralsense.sim.benchmark`, by comparing state evaluations of many different typical metrology experiments and finding the mean error introduced when the fine (integration) time step is increased.

 .. _fig_benchmark_spin_one: